Thanks for renting with our property management company. We want you to have a good experience, here’s what to expect:

 - Contacting our office: Office hours are Mon – Fri, 9am – 5pm.
 For general questions, give us a call at (714) 899-2200.
 For maintenance emergencies please call our 24 hour Maintenance Hotline (888) 400-0180.

 - Tenant Portal & App: You can pay rent, view your lease agreement and make repair requests in the online Tenant Portal, you will receive an email with login instructions.
 We highly recommend you that you download the phone App “Online Portal by Appfolio”.
 This app is available for free in the Apple iTunes and Google Play stores.

-- We represent the property owner: As the management company, it’s our job to represent the property owner, but we very much value the residents and understand that you are a customer of the property owner.
-Please note that we act as intermediary between the resident and the property owner.
+- We represent the property owner: As a management company, it’s our job to represent the property owner, but we very much value the residents and understand that you are a customer of the property owner.
+Please note that we act as an intermediary between the resident and the property owner.
 Final decisions on items affecting the property and your lease are always made by the property owner.

 Lease Signing & Moving in: